The Science Is In: Sarcasm Makes You (and Your Friends) Smarter

 Sarcasm can make you smarter because it engages various cognitive skills in different parts of the brain.
 These parts include the same that help us to interpret language, recognize emotions, and understand social cues.

-When you’re brain first hears a sarcastic comment it goes through three stages to understand it.
+When your brain first hears a sarcastic comment it goes through three stages to understand it.
 First, the language section in the brain interprets the literal meaning of the word or words.
 Then, the frontal lobes and right hemisphere break down the intention of the speaker and look at things such as body language, tone of voice, and facial expression to interpret differences between the actual meaning of the word and this specific social context of the word.
 And lastly, the right ventromedial prefrontal cortex makes a decision on whether or not the comment is sarcastic based off of our social and emotional interpretation.

 Now, when the person close to you accidentally hears the sarcastic comment that you whispered under your breath, you can apologize and say, “Sorry, I was just trying to make us both a little smarter.”
 Another sign of smarts: laughing at these dark jokes.